 Also, located nearby is the Van Gogh Museum, which is dedicated to a poor but legendary 19th-century painter.
 Unfortunately, Van Gogh didn’t live long enough to see his work become world-famous.

 If you love diamonds then you have to witness the fine art of transforming rough stones into sparkling jewels in the Diamond Museum.
 Amsterdam was the diamond polishing center of the world for hundreds of years.

 We also recommend you to take a short and gentle 10-minute walk northwest to the popular Vondelpark.
 Especially on sunny days, the Vondelpark is bursting with local life and many tourists also come here to just relax and enjoy watching the people within the park.

 I know you have been waiting for this perhaps, but if you are a beer lover just like me, then you need to get yourself over to the old Heineken Brewery.
 You can get a sample of the world’s most popular lager beers.
 And, trust me when I say this, you will love to submerge yourself in the interactive Heineken experience.

 Do not forget to visit the Nieuwmarkt that is northeast of the tulip-filled stalls of the Flower Market.
 Simply follow the broad canal to the northeast to reach Nieuwmarkt.
 The Dutch traders used to come here to weigh in their butter and cheese.

-Leaving the Nieuwmarkt, you can stroll through Chinatown to the Central Station, or take a short alternate route to ‘De Wallen’, one of the world’s most seasoned and most acclaimed Red Light Districts.
-Today, bistros and grown-up emporiums keep the ‘anything goes’ soul of this area alive.
+When you are leaving the Nieuwmarkt, you can walk through Chinatown to the Central Station, or take a short detour to ‘De Wallen’ which is one of the world’s oldest and most famous Red Light Districts.
+The coffee shops and adult emporiums keep the ‘anything goes’ spirit of this neighborhood alive.